 #6 a novel way of dealing with steep inclines

-After a particularly traumatising experience involving an old moped, winding Balinese roads, two surfboards and limited gears, one of us is all too aware that not all motorised vehicles can defy the laws of physics; it appears that well worn collectivos can have a similar problem.
+After a particularly traumatising experience involving an old moped, winding Balinese roads, two surfboards and limited gears, one of us is all too aware that not all motorised vehicles can defy the laws of physics; it appears that well worn collectivos and chicken buses can have a similar problem.

 Whilst battling against an ever increasing incline on the way to Chichistenango, we were surprised when the driver stopped and directed the majority of his passengers to get out and join the already full van behind us (see point #1).
 The remainder of us were directed to the front to balance the weight and join collective prayers that we would make it to the other side.